-In last week’s Budget, Chancellor Rishi Sunak announced a new ‘super-deduction’ for companies that invest in qualifying new plant and machinery between 1 April 2021 and 31 March 2023.
+In his Budget speech, Chancellor Rishi Sunak announced a new ‘super-deduction’ for companies that invest in qualifying new plant and machinery between 1 April 2021 and 31 March 2023.
 But what does that mean in practice?
 Put simply, for every pound a company invests, their taxes will be cut by up to 25p.

 Significant new capital allowances